microsoft/MLOS/documentation/CodingStandard.md

 To run it locally, issues the following commands:

-1. One time instal of the `pylint` tool:
+1. One time install of the `pylint` tool:

     ```shell
     pip install pylint